 If you are interested in receiving notifications regarding legal obligation´s due dates, please fill out the following form:

-Non-profit organizations must verify and comply with all intellectual property and copyright regulations and acknowledge third parties’ rights.
+All companies must verify and comply with all intellectual property and copyright regulations and acknowledge third parties’ rights.

 Said information must be included in the Annual Management Report that would be presented to the highest executive body of the company (Shareholders Assembly/Partners Board).